readygetset/inthon2024/README.md

 > This is the solution code for 2024 InThon Datathon hosted by the College of Informatics at Korea University.

 ## Task
-Multimodal - Reliable & Efficient Image Captioning with Vision-Language Models (VLMs)
+**Multimodal - Reliable & Efficient Image Captioning with Vision-Language Models (VLMs)**
-### Evaluation Criteria
-**Reliability:** Check for hallucinations in captions.
+- Reliability: Check for hallucinations in captions.
-**Efficiency & Sustainability:** Assess based on the number of parameters used in fine-tuning.
+- Efficiency & Sustainability: Assess based on the number of parameters used in fine-tuning.